 A. Again, that depends.
 SNFs, like many other healthcare entities, are subject to a rating system put in place by the Centers for Medicare and Medicaid Services (CMS).
-CMS ratings, Yelp ratings, word of mouth and visiting various SNFs before placing a loved one there are just a few of the things you can do to find the best and safest setting for your loved one.
+CMS ratings, Yelp ratings, word of mouth and visiting SNFs before placing a loved one there are just a few of the things you can do to find the best and safest setting for your loved one.
 If the SNF stay is covered by Medicare, you have a choice of the SNF you would like your loved one to be discharged to; this does not necessarily mean it will happen, however.
 The SNF must have an available bed and the mandated staffing ratios to admit your loved one.
-If your chosen SNF is unable to accommodate your loved one, the hospital discharge planner will continue to look for a SNF that can admit your loved one.
+If your chosen SNF is unable to accommodate your loved one, the hospital discharge planner should continue to look for a SNF that can admit your loved one.
 Doing research into the SNFs that have had Covid-19 positive residents and staff – and to what degree – is highly recommended.
-A Certified Senior Advisor can help with this search.
+A Certified Senior Advisor can help with this research.

 Q. What is the difference between a SNF, a nursing home and assisted living?

 A. There are many differences between the three.